-Women's Wooden Award Odds 2025: JuJu Watkins, Hannah Hidalgo Co-Favorites; Betts Trails
+Women's Wooden Award Odds 2025: JuJu Watkins Runaway Favorite Over Hidalgo, Betts

 Wooden Award odds from our best sports betting apps.

-- Lauren Betts: The catalyst behind an early season upset of South Carolina, UCLA's Betts is the best frontcourt player in the country and has the Bruins sitting second in the women's March Madness odds
+- Lauren Betts: The catalyst behind an early-season upset of South Carolina, UCLA's Betts is the best frontcourt player in the country, and she helped the Bruins redeem themselves after two regular-season losses to USC while beating the Trojans for the Big Ten Tournament title

-While Clark led the nation with 31.6 PPG last year, Watkins was second with 27.1 and she's continued that stellar play into her second season at USC.
-The sophomore has become a more consistent 3-point shooter this season and already has multiple 34-plus-point performances.
+While Clark led the nation with 31.6 points per game last year, Watkins was second at 27.1, and she's continuing that stellar play into her second season at USC.
+The sophomore has cut back on her turnovers and is shooting the ball more efficiently.

-Another feather in Hidalgo's cap is the fact that the Fighting Irish beat the Trojans by 13 earlier in the season, a game in which she put up 24 points with eight assists and five steals.
-It's hard to bet against Watkins, but I'd take Hidalgo at this price, with a $10 winning bet paying a $16.50 profit.
+Another feather in Hidalgo's cap is the Fighting Irish recorded a 13-point win over the Trojans earlier in the season, a game in which she put up 24 points, eight assists, and five steals.
+But at this point, it's hard to bet against Watkins after the Irish lost to NC State, Florida State, and Duke, especially with Hidalgo going just 21-for-66 from the floor in those games (31.8%).

 An upset win over the Gamecocks in November showed just how high UCLA's ceiling is with Betts at center.
-The 6-feet-7 junior went for 11 points, 14 rebounds, four assists, and four blocks against South Carolina, showing she's the best two-way player in the country.
+The 6-foot-7 junior went off for 11 points, 14 rebounds, four assists, and four blocks against South Carolina, proving she's the best two-way player in the country.

 Year | Name |